 Another bulletin T-SB-0086-12 describes the intermittent shudder on light acceleration after an upshift in some 4-cylinder 2012 Camry vehicles.

 2012 Toyota Camry XLE.

-The Camry Hybrid comes in LE and XLE trims; it is powered by the 2.5-liter 4-cylinder engine combined with the 105-kW electric motor; a powerful hybrid battery pack installed under the trunk floor stores the electric power.
-The 2012 Camry Hybrid LE gets 40 mpg (5.7 L/100 km) combined.
+The steering is electrically assisted with 36.7 ft turning circle, curb to curb.
+The suspension design is similar to previous models, with MacPherson struts on all four wheels.
+Rear brakes are discs only.
+The Camry Hybrid is powered by a 2.5-liter 4-cylinder engine combined with a 105-kW electric motor.
+A powerful hybrid battery pack installed under the trunk floor stores the electric power.
+The 2012 Camry Hybrid LE gets 40 mpg combined.

 Handling and ride:

 Driving the Camry is pure pleasure: it's soft, quiet and smooth.
 Road bumps and imperfections are well absorbed.
 Compared to the previous model, this Camry handles better and feels more stable in turns.

 The steering is light; the only downside is that it feels a bit vague around the center position.

 The 3.5L V6 is crazy fast; the Car and Driver magazine clocked the 2012 V6 Camry accelerating from 0 to 60 mph in 5.8 seconds; it's almost like a sports car.

 |Toyota Camry EPA Fuel Economy:

 |2012-2017 Hybrid XLE